 ‘Bartlett’ is the best known pear.
 Medium-sized or larger fruits are ripe when they turn completely yellow and give off a sweet aroma.
 Self-fertile, but can be planted with ‘Summercrisp’ to boost fruit production.

-Shape, flavor and texture of ‘Red Anjou’ is much like their green counterparts, but their rich maroon color sets this variety apart, as a showy pear among pears in a fruit bowl or basket!
-Plant with ‘Comice’ to cross-pollinate.
+Shape, flavor and texture of ‘Red Anjou’ is much like their green counterparts, but their rich maroon color sets this variety apart as a showy pear among pears in a fruit bowl or basket!
+Plant with ‘Comice’ or ‘Flemish Beauty’ to cross-pollinate.
+‘Bartlett is also a reliable pollinator although it blooms slightly earlier.

 ‘Flemish Beauty’ is a hardy Belgian pear.
 A great choice for growers in cold climates, fruit is medium to large and rounded in shape with yellow skin that has a beautiful red blush.
 Excellent for fresh eating and drying.
-Plant with ‘Bartlett’ for cross-pollination.
+Plant with ‘Comice’ or ‘Red Anjou’ to cross-pollinate.
+‘Bartlett is also a reliable pollinator although it blooms slightly earlier.

 PLANTING: Amend soil by mixing up to 50% compost with existing soil..
 Plant tree so soil level in container is level or slightly higher than surrounding soil.
 Water in to remove air pockets around roots and mulch with wood chips.
 The first season, water regularly to establish tree.